No. 9 Florida rallies past Kentucky 29-21 in SEC opener

 LEXINGTON, Ky.
+(AP) — Initially stunned by seeing Feleipe Franks lying in pain on the turf, Florida players soon swarmed the cart carrying him to uplift him — and then each other.

+The No. 9 Gators then regrouped behind backup Kyle Trask to overwhelm Kentucky for an emotional victory.

-(AP) — Kyle Trask relieved an injured Feleipe Franks and rallied No. 9 Florida with three fourth-quarter touchdown drives, including his go-ahead, 4-yard scoring run with 4:11 remaining that lifted the Gators to a 29-21 victory over Kentucky on Saturday night.
+Trask relieved the injured Franks and rallied Florida with three fourth-quarter touchdown drives, including his go-ahead, 4-yard scoring run with 4:11 remaining that lifted the Gators to a 29-21 victory Saturday night.

 Franks, the Gators’ third-year starter, was carted off with a right leg injury late in the third quarter with his team trailing 21-10.
-Stopped for no gain on fourth-and-1 at the Kentucky 38, Franks appeared to bend backward on the play.
-Medical personnel placed an inflatable cast under his right leg and he was taken off to applause from the sellout crowd.
+Stopped for no gain by Calvin Taylor on fourth-and-1 at the Kentucky 38, Franks appeared to bend backward on the tackle.
+Medical personnel came on the field and placed an inflatable cast under his right leg and he was taken off to applause from the sellout crowd of 63,076.

+“When he went down, you could see something wrong with the leg,” Trask said.
+“At the end of the day, I’m proud of the resiliency of the team.
+He (Franks) was really emotional at that moment.
+I let him know, ‘I had your back.'”

-Gators coach Dan Mullen had no immediate update on Franks’ condition but said afterward, “It looked like a dislocation and a break, so he would be out for the year.”
+Gators coach Dan Mullen had no immediate update on Franks’ condition but said afterward, “They feel pretty certain there was a break or dislocation, so he will be out for the year.
+That will be a huge loss for us.”

-Trask entered and led Florida (3-0, 1-0 Southeastern Conference) on a 62-yard drive, ending with Lamical Perine’s 8-yard TD run to get the Gators within 21-16.
+He entered and led Florida (3-0, 1-0 Southeastern Conference) on a 62-yard drive, ending with Lamical Perine’s 8-yard TD run to get the Gators within 21-16.
 Shawn Davis’s interception with 6:05 to go gave the Gators another opportunity, and Trask capitalized with his go-ahead touchdown.

 The two-point conversion failed, though, and Kentucky (2-1, 0-1) had a final chance to regain the lead.
 But Chance Poore’s 35-yard field-goal attempt with 54 seconds left was wide right, and Josh Hammond’s 76-yard TD run three plays later helped Florida avenge last year’s loss in Gainesville.